 Ideally, your wedding fitness routine should start at least six months out, says holistic nutritionist Sally Pansing Kravich.
 “Do not do the last-minute super training, starvation, and goal setting of getting into a dress that is possibly too small,” she says.
 “Start ahead of time with a healthy diet and exercise program that will give you strength, flexibility, glowing skin, and energy that makes you feel fabulous inside and out.”

-Ahead, Kravich, along with fitness expert Sarah Louise Rector and holistic health specialist Kimberley Carruthers, share their wedding workout tips—including a six-month wedding workout timeline.
+Ahead, Kravich, along with fitness expert Sarah Louise Rector and holistic health specialist Kimberley Carruthers, share their wedding workout tips—including a 12-month wedding workout timeline.

 Meet the Expert

-- Sarah Louise Rector is an internationally-recognized fitness expert and CAFS certified trainer based in Los Angeles, CA, and founder of the on-demand fitness program The SLR Life.
+- Sarah Louise Rector is an internationally recognized fitness expert and CAFS certified trainer based in Los Angeles, and founder of the on-demand fitness program The SLR Life.

-- Kimberley Carruthers is a certified celebrity Pilates instructor, lifestyle wellness coach, personal trainer, and holistic health specialist based in Los Angeles, CA.
+- Kimberley Carruthers is a certified celebrity Pilates instructor, lifestyle wellness coach, personal trainer, and holistic health specialist based in Los Angeles.

 Wedding Workout Tips